Contact

 What to write about

-The fastest messages are concrete and tied to a real route, browser, and outcome.
+The most useful messages are concrete and tied to a real page, browser, and expected outcome.

 Product or workflow question

-Ask when you are unsure which route fits the job, what a capability note means, or how a specific output is intended to behave.
+Ask when you are unsure which page fits the job, what a capability note means, or how a specific output is intended to behave.

 Bug report or browser mismatch